kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 When you use the Spectra along with the free Astra theme, you get a huge library of ready-to-use starter sites that can be imported and used to build your own.
 Read an article about the <a href="https://wpspectra.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Starter Sites with Gutenberg</a> to know more.

+= How can I report a security bug? =

+We take plugin security extremely seriously.
+If you discover a security vulnerability, please report it in a safe and responsible manner.

+You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).

 == Credits ==

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.
 Additionally, we incorporate [FontAwesome v6](https://fontawesome.com/license/free) under the CC BY 4.0 License, and [dnd kit](https://github.com/clauderic/dnd-kit) licensed under the MIT License.

 == Changelog ==

+= 2.19.11 - Tuesday, 15th July 2025 =
+* Fix: Buttons - Resolved an issue wherein the  gap between buttons would not work as intended for mobile.
+* Fix: Container - Resolved an issue wherein the advanced gradient locations 1 & 2 would not be applied on mobile & tablet.

 = 2.19.10 - Tuesday, 17th June 2025 =
 * Updated the Zip AI Library.